 Then I met someone and I fell in love.
 All the things I still found hard to deal with alone, he became that soft embrace.
 He gave me the courage to pursue something where I knew if I failed, he’d be there to catch me.
 He gave me hope that someone could love me, and that I could learn to love someone else.
 He challenges my opinions, he opens my mind to perspectives I’ve never thought of before, he’s helped me be comfortable in my own skin which is something I never thought I’d be able to achieve, I have so much fun with him and I do all these things for him too.
 The past 4 years he’s been that someone I’ve felt I would never have but always dreamed of, he’s not just my partner, he’s my best friend, my family, and I’m his, and he’s one of the most important reasons I became the woman I am today.

 My view on our future however is more realistic than people like to hear.
 We may not be together forever, I know that, he knows that, and we’re both completely okay with it.
-I’ve had my heart broken and thought I’d never love again, being that I was young and they were the first person who I ever truly loved.
+I’ve had my heart broken and thought I’d never like someone again, being that I was young and they were the first person who I ever really liked.
 What helped me patch myself up and be the catalyst for my transformation into the woman I wanted to be, was the knowledge that nothing lasts forever, and that includes relationships.

 Like I said before, this is not the end of my list of what makes me happy, all of these things may not even be a part of your happiness, but they’re the most notable and influential examples that I’ve been able to wrap my head around.
 Perhaps one day I’ll be able to add to this, or perhaps I won’t and I’ll tumble down into a pit of despair never to fly again, the path is all mine.